ABS-CBN: Licensing

-International content acquisitions
+Content acquisition

 ABS-CBN's International Acquisitions team is responsible for sourcing, licensing, and acquiring foreign content to enhance the network's programming lineup for both Philippine and international audiences.
 This division operates under the International Sales & Distribution unit and negotiates with global studios, distributors, and content owners across Asia, the Americas, Europe, and beyond.

-A landmark acquisition was the Taiwanese drama Meteor Garden, which aired in 2003 and became the Philippines’ first "Asianovela."
-Its phenomenal popularity marked a turning point in local programming, sparking a nationwide craze and paving the way for the Asian drama phenomenon on Philippine television.
-Following Meteor Garden, ABS-CBN continued to import top Asian dramas such as Boys Over Flowers, Princess Hours, Dream High, Lovers in Paris, The Kitchen Musical, and Goblin; as well as Latin American telenovelas including María Mercedes, Rosalinda, and Rubí; along with Western series such as Alias, The X-Files, Buffy the Vampire Slayer, Charmed, Mr. Bean and Liar.
-In the 2020s, responding to the increasing popularity of Thai content among Filipino viewers, ABS-CBN expanded its acquisitions to include not only 2gether: The Series but also a growing slate of acclaimed Thai BL dramas and youth-oriented series, further diversifying its international programming and reflecting shifting viewing preferences in the Philippines.
+A landmark acquisition was the Taiwanese drama Meteor Garden, which aired in 2003 and became very popular nationwide.
+Its popularity is often cited as one of the reasons for the eventual surge of the so-called "Asianovela" series shown in the country, primarily composed of South Korean drama series.
+Following Meteor Garden, ABS-CBN continued to import top Asian dramas such as Boys Over Flowers, Princess Hours, Dream High, Lovers in Paris, The Kitchen Musical, and Goblin, as well as Latin American telenovelas including María Mercedes, Rosalinda, and Rubí, along with Western series such as Alias, The X-Files, Buffy the Vampire Slayer, Charmed, Mr. Bean, Baywatch, Monarch and Liar.

-ABS-CBN has also been renowned for acquiring and popularizing iconic anime and children's programs.
-Anime classics such as Judy Abbott, Princess Sarah, Cedie, Heidi, and Marcelino Pan y Vino became household favorites, capturing the hearts of Filipino children and families across generations.
-The network also introduced beloved anime and animated titles including Hana Yori Dango, Cardcaptor Sakura, Fruits Basket, Naruto, Akazukin Chacha, Wedding Peach, Yu-Gi-Oh!, Digimon, Looney Tunes/Merrie Melodies, Tom and Jerry, Scooby-Doo, Oddbods and The Simpsons.
-The network further diversified its lineup for younger audiences by airing international preschool shows such as Postman Pat, Bear in the Big Blue House, Peppa Pig and Bob the Builder.
+ABS-CBN has also been renowned for acquiring and popularizing anime and children's programs.
+Anime series such as Judy Abbott, Princess Sarah, Cedie, Heidi, and Marcelino Pan y Vino became very popular during the 1990s and 2000s.
+The network also introduced anime and animated titles including Hana Yori Dango, Cardcaptor Sakura, Fruits Basket, Naruto, Akazukin Chacha, Wedding Peach, Yu-Gi-Oh!, Digimon, Looney Tunes/Merrie Melodies (from RPN), Tom and Jerry (from IBC 13), Scooby-Doo, Oddbods and The Simpsons.
+The network further diversified its lineup for younger audiences by airing international preschool shows such as Bear in the Big Blue House and Peppa Pig.

-ABS-CBN also played a key role in popularizing tokusatsu, or Japanese live-action special effects series, in the Philippines.
-Notable titles broadcast by the network include the various titles on the Super Sentai franchises, Ultraman Ace, Chōdenshi Bioman, and Kamen Rider Agito all of which introduced Filipino audiences to the world of transforming superheroes and team-based action.
+ABS-CBN also played a key role in popularizing tokusatsu in the Philippines.
+Notable titles broadcast by the network include the various titles on the Super Sentai franchises, Ultraman Ace, Chōdenshi Bioman, and Kamen Rider Agito.